jetbrains-academy/kotlin-onboarding-introduction/Introduction/WarmUp/Random/task.md

 How can you generate a word?
 For example, you can specify a possible alphabet
-(a list of characters that can be used in a word) and **randomly** select the characters the desired number of times.
+(a list of characters that can be used in the word) and **randomly** select the characters the desired number of times.

 To do that, you can use a special function [`random`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/random.html),